topitbopit/Redline/README.md

 - **Features.** Redline has tons of unique features that have never been seen, such as Discord Rich Presence.
 - **Speed.** Redline is designed to be super fast and easy to use.
 No annoying menus to navigate, no textboxes to type in, and no clutter on your screen.
 - **Optimization & Security.** Every module is extremely optimized and has anticheat bypass measures.
 This lets you safely and smoothly exploit without getting banned.
+- **Open source.** Wanna know how something works?
+Great!
+Open up the source and Ctrl+F to find what you need.
 >*Note that bypasses are universal and not a game per game basis, so certain anticheats may still detect you.
 Make sure to use an alt!*

+## Q/A
+**This mod doesn't work in this game**
+Open up an issue or DM me (jeffismyname#4316) and I'll check it out If it's something simple (like a connection I forgot about) I'll most likely fix it soon.
+If it's something more complicated (like a serverside ac bypass) then I'll most likely not do it.
+**When will UI configuration be added?**
+There is no ETA, but it will be added eventually in another window.
+**Can I whitelist my friends from a certain mod (ex. aimbot)?**
+Although there is no menu to add friends yet, Redline does have internal support for friend whitelisting.
+It will be added soon.
+**Can I use the ui library?**
+Sure, but Redline's UI was made specifically for Redline.
+Most stuff that you want is probably not gonna be there.
+If you want a similar library that might have more features, check out [Herrtt's aimhot library](https://github.com/Herrtt/AimHot-v8/blob/master/UiLib.lua)
+**Can I copy / use some of the code?**
+Yes.
+However, Redline is under the GPL 3 license.
+Make sure your project follows that license if you copy/paste parts.
+If you want to instead just remake what I did but use the same methods (ex. flight, speed), then go ahead **What does X module do**
+As of now the descriptions are all over the place.
+This readme's descriptions are different than the script's descriptions, which are different than the descriptions in code, etc.
+Eventually I'll rewrite every description to make more sense / go into more detail

 ## Modules